flutter/website/src/development/accessibility-and-localization/internationalization.md

 `Localizations.override` is a factory constructor for the Localizations widget that allows for (the usually rare) situation where a section of your application needs to be localized to a different locale than the locale configured for your device.

-To observer this behavior, let's add a `Localizations.override` and a simple `CalendarDatePicker`:
+To observe this behavior, let's add a `Localizations.override` and a simple `CalendarDatePicker`:

 <?code-excerpt "gen_l10n_example/lib/examples.dart (CalendarDatePicker)"?>
 ```dart